 What I like best is the cooperation and helpful interaction between colleagues.
 Working in a large team means that when challenges arise, there is always someone who has experienced a similar problem and can support you with their experience.
 We also maintain an open feedback culture in which it is possible to speak up if something has not gone well.
 The exchange is always respectful.

 I also like the variety in my work.
-I lead a team of talented consultants who all work on different projects with different problems, while at the same time I am on the road with my clients as an interim CFO.
+I lead a team of talented Consultants who all work on different projects with different problems, while at the same time working as an interim CFO for my clients.

 At the beginning, I worked exclusively on projects for six months and took over the management there.
 That was a very intensive time, as I took on a large number of customers due to a number of staff departures.
-However, I was then quickly given responsibility for a more comprehensive project, which took up most of my time.
+But then I was quickly given responsibility for a more comprehensive project, which took up most of my time.

 On my way to becoming a team lead, I was supported by the leadership program.
 As team leads, we have regular exchanges with the HR department to discuss acute issues in the team.
 We also had leadership training sessions in which we looked at challenging situations and were taught theoretical knowledge about the leadership approach at torq.partners.